Introduction

 import { Global } from '../Shared/global';

-3. In UserComponent we are going to use Reactive (Model-driven) forms that I found way more organized and easy to use than template driven forms.
-To me, it looks like a strongly type ASP.NET MVC razor view, it is also good for unit testing.
+UserComponentwe are going to useReactive(Model-driven) forms that I found way more organized and easy to use than template driven forms.
+To me, it looks like a strongly type ASP.NET MVC razor view, it is also good forunit testing.
 The form fields, validations and validation errors can be managed on TypeScript side and HTML view has minimum form logic that is good practice to keep the code at one place.
 To read more about Reactive form, click here.
+ModalComponentis third party modal pop up that we downloaded in previous steps.IUseris the interface we will use as a Model, to store the user information.DBOperationandGlobalare enumeration and global variables.Observable, we briefly discussed in previous steps.
+We will usesubscribeandfilterfunction from Rxjs library.- Next copy following Component meta data information under the import statements:

 @Component({